LucasJMO/E6Plus/classes/HorizonWalker.md

 The horizon walker may bring touched objects, so long as their weight does not exceed his maximum load.
 He cannot however bring other creatures.

-**Horizon Guide**(Su): A 6th level horizon walker may expend a standard action to allow himself and up to three allies within 60 feet to teleport up to 60 feet.
+**Horizon Guide**(Su): A 6th level horizon walker may expend a swift action to allow himself and up to three allies within 60 feet to teleport up to 60 feet.
 This teleportation functions like horizon step.
-This ability is usable up to three times per day, using it does not provoke attacks of opportunity.
+This ability is usable up to six times per day, using it does not provoke attacks of opportunity.

 ## Terrain Mastery Benefits